-- Weddings (until the second and third nights of the Shloshes Ymei Hagboloh). - Haircuts (until Erev Shabbos 4th Sivan).
+- Weddings (until the second and third nights of the Shloshes Ymei Hagboloh). - Haircuts (until Erev Shavuos).
 Even a Chosson or the Baalei Habris should refrain from haircuts.
-[A woman may groom or wax her eyebrows etc. Similarly, one may remove nasal hair or hair of the ear.] - An Opshernish should be deferred to the earliest opportunity (i.e. Lag Bo'Omer or until Erev Shabbos 4th Sivan).
-However, the other associated areas of Chinuch (such as training the child to wear Tzitizis and to recite Brochos, Shma and bentching) should not be deferred. - Listening to music (until the Shloshes Ymei Hagboloh). - Dancing (until the Shloshes Ymei Hagboloh) outside of the context of a Chassidishe Farbrengen or on Shabbos.
+[A woman may groom or wax her legs or eyebrows, and she may also cut hair for Tznius purposes.
+Similarly, one may remove nasal hair or hair of the ear.] - An Opshernish should be deferred to the earliest opportunity (i.e. Lag Bo'Omer or Erev Shavuos).
+However, the other associated areas of Chinuch (such as training the child to wear Tzitzis and to recite Brochos, Shma and bentching) should not be deferred. - Listening to music (until the Shloshes Ymei Hagboloh). - Dancing (until the Shloshes Ymei Hagboloh) outside of the context of a Chassidishe Farbrengen or on Shabbos.

-The following activities are permitted:
+The following activities are permitted, but without music or dancing:

-• Engagements (even with a feast).

-• Feasts and celebratory gatherings.
+- Engagements (even with a feast). - Feasts and celebratory gatherings.